davidtys/ruby_curate_tumblr/README.md

 ### Features

+* *add tumblr links* to your tumblr queue
 * *polite with tumblr* : random sleep and stop if tumblr send errors
 * *extract informations from posts* : other tumblrs to follow, external links to see...
-* *add visibility to your reblogs* : add tags and link
+* *add visibility to your reblogs* : add tags and link to your tumblr
-* *separate follow from reblog* : not to waste Tumblr requests
+* *follow tumblr source and author* : in separate task to not to waste Tumblr requests
 * *config in realtime* : you can stop it or change parameters when running

 ### Important